 The body corporate is entitled to charge you a fee for any search or copies.

-Community titles schemes are registered with the Titles Registry.
+Community titles schemes are registered with Titles Queensland.

 Copies of the community management statement (CMS) and survey plans will help you find out more about the scheme you are wanting to buy a property in.